How to Use High Contrast Themes in Windows 11

 Why use high contrast themes?

-These themes are designed for people with low vision or light sensitivity.
+These themes are designed for people with low vision, light sensitivity, or those who experience visual fatigue.
 By making the background darker and the text brighter, or vice versa, the computer becomes much easier on the eyes.
-It helps you quickly spot important items on your desktop.
+It helps you quickly spot important items on your desktop by meeting a contrast ratio of at least 7:1.

 What happens when you are done?